casangi/casadocs/docs/_files/calibration-and-visibility-data/cal-library-syntax.rst

          caltable; there is currently no internal checking for redundancy, and only the last calibration instructions for a particular MS selection will be invoked
-      -  Full-line comments are supported by inserting the $#$ character as the first non-whitespace character in the line.
+      -  Full-line comments are supported by inserting the #\ :math:`#` character as the first non-whitespace character in the line.
          This mechanism can be used to turn off ordinary cal library lines.
       -  When quoted items within a selection string are used, e.g. field='"B0007+106; J0010+109",GRB021004', the string must have double quotation marks enclosing single quotation marks or